danjutan/Songshed/README.md

-Songshed is a proof-of-concept for a grid-based guitar tabs editor.
+Songshed is a proof-of-concept for a grid-based guitar tab editor.

 Guitar tab editors are either inprecise (they won't let you specify exactly when a note should be hit) or cumbersome (they require classical notation knowledge or have a difficult UI to learn).
 Songshed divides a bar into a grid, letting you place notes as easily as filling in a table.
 Then, use drag-and-drop interactions to create ties, bends, and annotations, move notes and reorder bars, and [more](#implemented-features).